zombodb/postgres-parser/README.md

 Thanks for checking this out.
 [Here's the obligatory GitHub Sponsors link](https://github.com/sponsors/eeeebbbbrrrr).

-If you like what we're doing and where this is going, your sponsorship will keep me motivated.
+If you like what we're doing and where this is going, your sponsorship will keep us motivated.